 In 2018 I went for – Amateur Sleuth, at between 5 and 15 books read.
 With updating the Elly Griffiths and Lindsey Davis series, I did it easily, and got to 18, Detective level.

 For 2019, I wasn’t doing it.
 I didn’t need the challenge, I needed to get TBRs read.
 So I read 10 qualifying books and made ‘Amateur Sleuth’ without trying.

 My goal for 2020

 I’ve signed up again for this.
 I wonder if I can keep it to below 15 books?
-I’m quite happy being an amateur sleuth, after all.
+[At this rate, no problem!
+April-20] I’m quite happy being an amateur sleuth, after all.

 - The Graveyard of the Hesperides by Lindsey Davis (historical crime)

 - A Girl Called Justice by Elly Griffiths (mg school crime)

 - Moonflower Murders by Anthony Horowitz (cosy mystery)